 from the administrator's local machine, where the GUI runs, to

-Kernun by clicking the button.
+Kernun UTM by clicking the button.

 The button can be used to copy